TMKSpace/KitBotTemplate/README.md

-# KitBot - An Bot for Discord made on Node.js
+# YourBotName - Bot for Discord made on TypeScript

-Made for OUR(TMKSpace) servers.

 ## Usage